nationalparkservice/NPS_EML_Script/README.md

 This is an early version of this template.
 Please request enhancements and bug fixes through [Issues](https://github.com/nationalparkservice/NPS_EML_Template/issues).

-For a comprehensive guide to generating EML via EMLassemblyline, please consult the github website.
+For a comprehensive guide to generating EML via EMLassemblyline, please consult the github website (currently under construction).

 # Quickstart: